Statistical inference for multivariate extremes via a geometric approach: Statistical inference

 \subsection{Calculating the threshold \texorpdfstring{$r_0(\bm{w})$}{r0w}}

-A natural approach to calculating a high threshold for each $R|\bm{W}=\bm{w}$ is quantile regression, treating $\bm{W}$ as the covariate.
+To implement model~\eqref{eq:rwgamma}, we firstly need to calculate $r_0(\bm{w})$, which represents a high threshold of the conditional distribution $R|\bm{W} = \bm{w}$.
+A natural approach to calculating this threshold is quantile regression, treating $\bm{W}$ as the covariate.
 A similar approach has been taken in the context of establishing covariate-dependent thresholds in univariate extreme value analysis \citep{NorthropJonathan11}.
 When data are bivariate, so that $\bm{W} \in \mathcal{S}_1$ is equivalent to $W \in [0,1]$, this approach is straightforward.
 However, standard parametric quantile regression requires a high degree of manual tuning to ensure that the model form captures the relation between $R$ and $\bm{W}$ well.
-We therefore suggest using additive quantile regression \citep{Fasioloetal21} via the corresponding R library \texttt{qgam}.
+We therefore suggest using additive quantile regression \citep{Fasioloetal21} via the corresponding R \editm{package} \texttt{qgam}.

 When $\bm{W} \in \mathcal{S}_{d-1}$, $d>2$, then both parametric and additive quantile regression become more difficult due to the specific support of $\bm{W}$ on the simplex.
 A simple alternative is to calculate quantiles of $R|\bm{W}=\bm{w}$ from overlapping blocks of $\bm{W}$ values, which is feasible for relatively low dimensions, but becomes more laborious as $d$ grows.
-Figure~\ref{fig:r0w} illustrates the concepts for $d=2,3$.
+The top row of Figure~\ref{fig:r0w} illustrates the concepts for $d=2,3$.
 In each case, $r_0(\bm{w})$ is calculated as the 0.95 quantile of $R|\bm{W}=\bm{w}$.

 In the second row of Figure~\ref{fig:r0w} we demonstrate that the threshold $r_0(\bm{w})$, suitably rescaled, can be viewed as a non-/semi-parametric estimate of $g$.
 The reason for this can roughly be explained by considering the case where the gamma approximation is exact.
-Let $\bar{F}(r|\bm{w})$ be the (gamma) survival function of $R|\bm{W}=\bm{w}$, then $\bar{F}(r_0(\bm{w})|\bm{w}) = 1-\tau$.
-When the gamma shape parameter is $d \in \mathbb{N}$, the survival function has an explicit expression allowing rearrangement to
+Let $\bar{F}(r|\bm{w})$ be the (gamma) survival function of $R|\bm{W}=\bm{w}$, then for quantile regression at level $\tau \in (0,1)$, $\bar{F}(r_0(\bm{w})|\bm{w}) = 1-\tau$.
+We have